JettChenT/scan-for-webcams/README.md

 3. set up clarifai:
    go to [clarifai.com](https://clarifai.com), register/log in, create an application and grab your API key

+4. setup geoip:
+   go to [geo.ipify.org](https://geo.ipify.org), register/log in and grab your API key

-4. Add API keys:
+5. Add API keys:
    1. run `sfw setup`
-   2. enter your shodan and clarifai API keys
+   2. enter your shodan, clarifai and geoip API keys

 And then you can run the program!